West Mall

 West Mall (威城 (Wēi Chéng)) is a shopping centre located in Bukit Batok, Singapore, next to Bukit Batok MRT station.

 Background

 It was opened in 1998.
 It consists of eight storeys, for a total gross floor area of 183000 sqft, and sitting on a land area of 106000 sqft.
 West Mall houses a mix of retailers, such as fashion and accessory vendors, jewellery retailers, gifts and specialty stores, telcos, cafes and restaurants, a food court, a six-screen theatre, post office, community library, music school, electrical and household store and a supermarket.
 The mall also has a carpark occupying three basement levels.

-The latest addition to the mall was a Cathay Cineplex, which replaced WE Cinema (formerly Eng Wah Cinemas) in February 2013.
+Renovation

+West Mall has been undergoing renovation works since the first half of 2023, aimed at revitalising its offerings to create a more community-centric and vibrant retail destination.
+Scheduled for completion in 2025, key changes include a new sheltered plaza for events and gatherings, as well as additional food and beverage and lifestyle shops in Basement 1.
+The Bukit Batok Public Library will also be revamped and doubled in size.

+In February 2025, Cathay Cineplexes closed its cinema citing expiry of lease with mutual consent with the landlord.